 Negative online reviews are going to happen; it’s a part of doing business.
 The silver lining is that they’re an opportunity to improve.
 When you improve your business for one customer, it gets improved for all of them.

 Every business and every situation is different.
 In some cases, negative online reviews can get out of hand, even when you’ve done everything right.
 When that happens, remember that you control your own destiny; it may be best to get some professional reputation management.
-Massive Peak is an industry leader in online reputation management for businesses.
-The Massive Peak team can help you overcome those negative reviews, and create the positive online presence you deserve.
+Reputation Sciences is an industry leader in online reputation management for businesses.
+The Reputation Sciences team can help you overcome those negative reviews, and create the positive online presence you deserve.